thegooddocsproject/templates/tutorial/tutorial-template-guide.md

 ## Why do I need tutorials?

 Tutorials are integral to helping your users become acquainted with your product.
-They are learning-oriented, which means that they teach users a specific skill, like debugging a JavaScript application.
+They are learning-oriented and are usually focused on teaching users a specific skill, like debugging a JavaScript application.

-Tutorials are often confused with how-to guides because they help users achieve a specific goal.
+Tutorials are often confused with how-to guides because they do help users achieve a specific goal.
 However, how-to guides assume that your users have some experience with your product or are familiar with certain concepts.
+They also are usually focused on helping users complete a specific task, like how to add an email account to Microsoft Outlook.

 In comparison, tutorials give your users hands-on experience with your product so that they can understand key concepts about your product in a more practical context.
 Hands-on learning often helps learners gain a deeper understanding of the product by helping them see how they can use a tool to accomplish a task they care about.

 ## Helpful tips when writing your tutorial